Stefan Nemanja: Rise to the throne (1168–1172)

-In 1166 or 1167, Nemanja gathered his supporters in Ras and started a conflict against Tihomir, who was looking for support from the Greeks.
-Nemanja overthrew Tihomir, but he managed to survive with the help of Byzantium.
-The decisive battle between the brothers took place near Pantina in Kosovo in 1168, in which Tihomir's army was defeated, and he was drowned with armor during retreat in the river Sitnica.
-At that time, William of Tyre, an emissary of the Amalric, a Latin King of Jerusalem, arrived at the diplomatic mission in Constantinople.
+In 1166 or 1167, Nemanja first expanded his territories and conquered Kotor, and then gathered his supporters in Ras and started a conflict against Tihomir, who was looking for support from the Byzantines.
+Nemanja overthrew Tihomir, provoking Byzantines action in autumn 1168:

+At that time, William of Tyre, an emissary of Amalric, a Latin King of Jerusalem, arrived at the diplomatic mission in Constantinople.
 His goal was for Byzantium to join the crusade against Egypt.
 During his stay in Constantinople, probably under the influence of the Byzantines, William of Tyre left negative classifications about Serbs in his reports.